johngeorgewright/angular-xml/README.md

 cd .git/hooks && ln -s ../../pre-commit.sh pre-commit
 ```

 Now when you change the `angular-xml.js` file and commit it, it will be linted, tested and if all is OK, then compiled and the minified version wil be added to your commit.
-Make sure you have a server up (`grunt connect:test-server`) before comitting.